evilnose/PyRKViewer/docs/source/QuickStart.rst

 **Installing with Pypi**

-* ``pip install coyote-gui`` for the base application.
+* ``pip install pyrkviewer`` for the base application.

-* ``pip install coyote-gui[sbml]`` to install the additional SBML dependencies used by certain plugins as well.
+* ``pip install pyrkviewer[sbml]`` to install the additional SBML dependencies used by certain plugins as well.
 Note that this is a large set of dependencies.

 * To run the application, simply run ``coyote`` or ``python -m coyote``